-&lt;sup>21 Kid, p.
-52-53.
+&lt;sup>20 Kid, p.
+13-16.

-&lt;sup>22 "Mr Robinson Holidays" in: Kid, p.
+23 &quot;Mr Robinson Holidays," in: Kid, p.
 24-25.

-23 &quot;Robinson in Two Cities" in: Kid, p.
+24 &quot;Robinson in Two Cities," in: Kid, p.
 18.

-in the face of death, last but not least, a Mr Robinson summing up his life in a sentence.
-"Robinson . . . this not-quite-character lurks through the book . . ., most often glimpsed just disappearing.
+a paranoiac, a suspect and an eyewitness, an aesthete indulging in decorum in the face of death, last but not least, a Mr Robinson summing up his life in a sentence.
+"Robinson ... this not-quite-character lurks through the book ..., most often glimpsed just disappearing.
 His narratives are lists of moments that never quite add up to a biography: guilty fingerprints that don't quite match.
 His life blurs at the edges with other figments of the real world."
 He lives his own and other people's lives, a truly universal character reflecting everybody's behaviour and speech patterns.
 His equivocality indicates questionable elements of the fictitious literary world, eg. the notions of the author and the protagonist in "Looking for Weldon Kees."